Providing an intellectual hub to researchers of all musics that are mediated, consumed, or discussed online.

 Discord Server

 The MOCReN server is the conversational home of the network.
 We aim to cultivate an inclusive, welcoming, and collegial space.
-Most of our events are hosted on Discord alongside a range of channels dedicated to discussion.
+Our online events are hosted on Discord alongside a range of channels dedicated to discussion, sharing resources, calls for papers, and so on.

 Steering Committee